Can You Win a Debate Posting a Patient’s Pics Online?

 Everyone hates getting negative reviews.
 Every practice will eventually get one.
 If it’s isolated, and the other reviews are positive, the public will generally overlook it.
 The public knows you cannot make everyone happy.

-The public is more interesting in how you solve problems.
+The public is more interested in how you solve problems.

 There are only two ways to remove a negative review.
 The patient is persuaded to do so.
 Or the online review site agrees that the message violates its terms of use.